Organisation Wallet

 The Organisation Wallet (OW) is a component of Meeco’s SVX Platform that enables organisations to issue, verify and manage Verifiable Credentials (VCs).
 The OW is accessible via the API with the same name.
 The OW is built on international standards and specifications that enable interoperability across VC ecosystems.
 Organisations can integrate the OW into existing systems and processes and can securely store VCs with Meeco’s secure storage offering, the Vault.
 The OW’s cryptographic keys are also managed by Meeco’s proprietary key management service, the Keystore.

 To access an OW a user must first sign up to Meeco’s SVX Platform.
 After receiving SVX login credentials, access to the OW API will be granted.
 When setting up the OW, the creation of an Application will be required.
-See the guide for API access or the guide if using the Portal.
+See the Machine-2-Machine Communication guide for API access or the Applications guide if using the Portal.

 Included in the OW offering is the creation and management of credential schemas and credential types.
 This ensures Issuers and Verifiers have a common understanding of the VCs they are interacting with.
 It ensures that VCs being issued and verified are aligned with the same specifications and can be recognised by all parties within the ecosystem.